Integral and differential structures for quantum field theory: Preliminaries; some basic ideas derived from QFT

 The second method uses unbounded operators.
 The motivation for this method can be taken from representations of canonical commutation relations, Wightman's formulation of quantum field theory and the theory of Lie algebras.
 Although mathematical aspects of algebras of unbounded operators have been analyzed in much detail, see \cite{AIT}, \cite{Schmud}, \cite{Bag}, it is well known that formal calculations can be misleading; see Section VIII.5 in \cite{RSI}.

-Here, we will argue that non-commutative integration theory offers a third alternative lying between the above discussed approaches, see also \cite{studyguide}.
-Besides other technical conditions it relies of selecting ``more'' regular unbounded operators, where ``more'' regular means $\tau$-measurability (see the following pages for definitions and details).
-In this method one not only has the advantage of having access to a very well-behaved *-algebra of unbounded operators (the algebra of $\tau$-measurable operators), but this unbounded framework also appears as a natural limiting case of the bounded framework.
-(Any semifinite von Neumann algebra is dense in the associated algebra of $\tau$-measurable operators.)
-Our objective in this paper, is therefore not to analyse some specific model, but rather to on the one hand introduce this framework, and on the other to show how various aspects of Quantum Field Theory may be harmonised within this framework.
+In section 2, we will argue that through the addition of fairly mild regularity restrictions, the field operators may in a natural way be realised as part of the (non-commutative) integration theory of the local algebras.
+Besides other technical conditions, this scheme relies on the selection of ``more'' regular unbounded operators, where ``more'' regular means conditions which ensure the so-called $\tau$-measurability of the field operators (see the following pages for definitions and details).
+Our objective in this paper, is therefore not to analyse some specific model, but rather to on the one hand introduce this scheme, and on the other to show how various aspects of Quantum Field Theory may be harmonised within this framework.

 The algebraic approach to relativistic quantum field theory was formulated in the sixties by R. Haag, D. Kastler, H. Araki, H. J. Borchers and others, see \cite{haag}, \cite{araki}, \cite{BH}.

 The basic object of this approach is a net of von Neumann algebras, $\cO \mapsto \qM(\cO)$, on a Hilbert space $\cH$, labeled by subsets $\cO$ of (Minkowski) space-time $\Rn^4$.
 It satisfies, see \cite{araki}: \begin{enumerate} \item[{(L1)}] Isotony: $\cO_1 \subset \cO_2$ implies $\qM(\cO_1) \subset \qM(\cO_2).$ \item[{(L2)}] Covariance: for $g= (a,\Lambda) \in P^{\uparrow}_+$, there is a representation $\alpha_g$ in $Aut(\qM)$ such that